collinalexbell/HackMatrix/game-design.md

 ?
 Get a food delivery to a person on time: Upload a map to a robot and have it use the map to navigate to the correct location.
 Or just have it sort things out without a map entirely, just using cardinal directions or something... or street numbers.

 ## Purpose
-Immerse people in their project environments
+Immerse people in the project of living their best (in their city)
-Make work and study more captivating

 ### What are the problems with current methods of immersion?